Adele Bloch-Bauer: Biography

 In sitting for Klimt twice, she is the only verified person to be painted by the artist twice in full length.
 Bloch-Bauer became a Viennese socialite, regularly hosting artists and authors in her salon.
 Among the many people she hosted were conductors Gustav Mahler and Richard Strauss.
-She also socialized with royalty, including Prince Adolph Schwarzenberg.
+She also socialized with royalty, and high nobility including Prince Adolph Schwarzenberg.